 We are also an "emerging growth company" under applicable federal securities laws and therefore permitted to take advantage of certain reduced public company reporting requirements.
 As an emerging growth company, we provide in this proxy statement the scaled disclosure permitted under the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
 In addition, as an emerging growth company, we are not required to conduct votes seeking approval, on an advisory basis, of the compensation of our named executive officers or the frequency with which such votes must be conducted.
 We may take advantage of these provisions until we are no longer an emerging growth company.
-We will remain an emerging growth company until the last day of the fiscal year following the fifth anniversary of the completion of our initial public offering or, if earlier, (a) the last day of the first fiscal year in which we have total annual gross revenue of at least \$1.07 billion, (b) the date that we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the last business day of our prior second fiscal quarter, or (c) the date on which we have issued more than \$1.0 billion in non-convertible debt during the prior three-year period.
+We will remain an emerging growth company until the earlier of (1) the last day of the fiscal year (a) following the fifth anniversary of the completion of our initial public offering, (b) in which we have total annual gross revenue of at least \$1.0 billion or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the last business day of our prior second fiscal quarter, or (2) the date on which we have issued more than \$1.0 billion in non-convertible debt during the prior three-year period.
 We may choose to take advantage of some but not all of these reduced disclosure requirements.